Muts256/Threat-Hunt/Azuki_Bridge_Takeover.md

 Query 2:

-After establishing the database, this query was used to find the command used for enumeration
+After establishing the Password management database software, this query was used to find the command used for enumeration

 The query used: